Explore Kirkcudbright

 Frequently asked questions

-The Artists' Town (an extraordinary concentration of artists has lived here since the 19th century), the Broughton House (EA Hornel's beautiful artist's home and garden), Maclellan's Castle, and a Galloway town of genuine artistic heritage Roam surfaces the hidden gems that make Kirkcudbright worth exploring.
+Kirkcudbright is a place in Galloway known for the Artists' Town (an extraordinary concentration of artists has lived here since the 19th century), the Broughton House (EA Hornel's beautiful artist's home and garden), Maclellan's Castle, and a Galloway town of genuine artistic heritage.
+Kirkcudbright — pronounced Kir-KOO-bree — has attracted artists since the late 19th century.
+The population is around 3,500.

-Yes — Roam is live in Kirkcudbright and across Dumfries and Galloway.
-Download free on iOS or Android.
+Yes.
+Roam is a free local discovery app live in Kirkcudbright and across Galloway.
+It is available on iOS and Android.